 IPL 2020 Points table and updated Orange Cap and Purple Cap list

-IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Mumbai Indians vs Kolkata Knight Riders match.cricket Updated: Sep 24, 2020 10:09 IST
+IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Kings XI Punjab vs Royal Challengers Bangalore match.cricket Updated: Sep 25, 2020 10:46 IST

+Kings XI Punjab toppled Mumbai Indians from the top spot in the Indian Premier League points table on Thursday.
+KXIP thumped Royal Challengers Bangalore by 97 runs at the Dubai International Stadium and overtook MI due to a better run-rate.
+KXIP captain KL Rahul played a scintillating knock of 132 runs to power his side past the 200-run mark and then the bowlers restricted RCB to just 109.
+The win ensured a healthy Net Run Rate for KXIP.

-Mumbai Indians have taken the top spot in the Indian Premier League points table after crushing Kolkata Knight Riders by 49 runs on Wednesday in their second match of the season at the Sheikh Zayed Stadium in Abu Dhabi.
+MI are now in the the second position with two points.
+They had taken the top spot in the IPL points table after crushing Kolkata Knight Riders by 49 runs on Wednesday in their second match of the season at the Sheikh Zayed Stadium in Abu Dhabi.
 Rohit Sharma scored 80 runs to power MI to a score of 195 while batting first.
 Then they defended the total well and restricted KKR to just146 runs.
-With that win, they grabbed two points from two games and toppled Rajasthan Royals from the top spot due to a better Net Run Rate.
+With that win, they grabbed two points from two games.

-On Tuesday, RR had taken the top position in the points table after securing a 16-run win in their opening game of the season against Chennai Super Kings.
+Coming in third are Rajasthan Royals who also have two points from two matches.
+He had secured a 16-run win in their opening game of the season against Chennai Super Kings.
 RR rode on a sensational 74-run knock from Sanju Samson and a late flourish from Jofra Archer to post 217/8 in 20 overs.
 Faf du Plessis scored 72 runs for CSK but it was not enough to chase down the total.

-Royal Challengers Bangalore sit on third position after registering a win on Monday against Sunrisers Hyderabad in a topsy-turvy affair at the Dubai International Stadium.

-Three-time IPL champions CSK got off the mark in the IPL 2020 points table following their five-wicket win over Mumbai Indians in the tournament opener on Saturday.
-But after their defeat to RR, CSK have slipped to fifth.

 On Sunday, Delhi Capitals grabbed victory over Kings XI Punjab by virtue of a Super Over.
-The match was so closely-fought that at the end of 40 overs, the score was identical.
-Delhi Capitals scored 157 runs for the loss of eight wickets in the first innings and Kings XI Punjab matched that target in the run-chase.
-But the 2014 finalists could only score two runs in the Super Over and DC chased it easily.
-They are on fourth position.
+The match was so closely-fought that at the end of 40 overs, the score was identical but the Capitals prevailed in the Super Over.
+They are in fourth position.

+CSK have slipped to the fifth position while RCB are sixth after losing to KXIP.

-Faf du Plessis has looked in splendid form in this season.
-He has played two special knock for CSK in two matches and leads the chart for the Orange Cap with 130 runs.
-He is followed by Rohit who has 92 runs.
+KL Rahul played a magnificent knock against RCB and has grabbed the Orange Cap from Faf du Plessis after scoring 153 runs.
+The CSK batsman has looked in splendid form in this season.
+He has played two special knocks for CSK in two matches and is second on the chart for the Orange Cap with 130 runs.
+He is followed by Mayank Agarwal who has 115 runs.
+Rohit Sharma is in the fourth position with 92 runs.
 There have been some solid performances with the bat already in the IPL even though only five games have been played.
 Ambati Rayudu’s innings for Chennai Super Kings in the season opener against Mumbai Indians has been one of the most memorable ones.
-Mayank Agarwal’s blinder in a losing effort for Kings XI Punjab against Delhi Capitals

 Here is the Orange Cap List: